This post may contain affiliate links. Please see my disclosure policy for details.

 Arriving at Graythwaite Adventure & driving on the estate

-When you arrive onto their estate, there will be signs for the Graythwaite Adventure by the gate and a friendly member of the team will be waiting for you to let you in!
+When you arrive at their estate, there will be signs for the Graythwaite Adventure by the gate and a friendly member of the team will be waiting for you to let you in!

 There is a gravel path that is quite deep in places as you drive inside.
 My little Ford Ka was fine along the gravel path into the estate but it is recommended that if you have a low sitting car or sports car, that you ask them first before driving in.

 Once you arrive, you’ll meet one of the team members who will meet and greet you into their beautiful wooden Scandi hut.
 It’s here I met Matt who was going to be my instructor for the off-roading driving experience.

 There was a roaring fire which was lovely to see on such a cold day and it was so cosy inside too!

-In here, they will take you through the itinerary of the experience over a warm drink from their bar and what to expect.
-Plus, you’ll need to sign an all important safety waver.
+Here, they will take you through the itinerary of the experience over a warm drink from their bar and what to expect.
+Plus, you’ll need to sign an all-important safety waiver.

 It’s here when I thought ‘there’s no going back now’.
-Usually, any activity that I have to sign a safety waiver for I don’t tell my mum about it until it’s finished haha!
+Usually, for any activity that I have to sign a safety waiver for I don’t tell my mum about it until it’s finished haha!
 There’s less worry that way.

 Heading out in the Land Rover on the Graythwaite Estate off-road course